astronomer/docs/learn/debugging-dags.md

     ![Unmappeable Error](/img/guides/error_unmappeable.png)

 When creating complex patterns with dynamically mapped tasks, we recommend first creating your DAG structure using EmptyOperators or decorated Python operators.
 Once the structure works as intended, you can start adding your tasks.
-Refer to the [Create dynamic Airflow tasks](dynamic-tasks.md) guide for code examples.
+Refer to the [Create dynamic Apache Airflow® tasks](dynamic-tasks.md) guide for code examples.

 :::tip